School of Social Work

 Bachelor of Social Work Program (BSW)

-Director, Scott Berlin, Ph.D., LMSW
+Director, Robin Smith Colton, Ph.D., LMSW

 The mission of the Bachelor of Social Work program at Grand Valley State University is to provide a comprehensive, superior educational experience that produces knowledgeable, skilled generalist social work professionals prepared for beginning-level social work practice with individuals, families, groups, organizations and communities.
 The purpose is to develop social work professionals who can capably serve people in West Michigan or in distant corners of the globe, utilizing the foundation of knowledge, skills, and values provided by the BSW curriculum.
 The BSW program seeks to prepare social work professionals who can meet the human services needs of diverse populations within the local community, in addition to meeting needs of agencies, organizations, communities and systems in state, national, and international arenas.
 It endeavors to develop social workers with excellent critical thinking and problem-solving skills, a depth of professional knowledge, and a deep commitment to translate social work ethics and values into practice.
 Additionally, the BSW program seeks to empower and motivate students to become lifelong learners who are committed to continual improvement of the social work profession through participation in practice-based research and evaluation, and membership in professional organizations.